-Social Security is a hot topic heading into the November election – and the Social Security Administration is likely to announce a slight increase in monthly checks for beneficiaries next year shortly beforehand.
+Social Security is a hot topic heading into the November election – and this week the Social Security Administration is likely to announce a slight increase in monthly checks for beneficiaries next year.

 According to estimates put forth by The Senior Citizens League, the cost of living adjustment for next year is likely to be 1.3 %, which the group characterized as “extremely low.”